ThomasGysemans/tag_highlighting/README.md

 # tag_highlighting

 A Flutter package that allows you to highlight certain parts of a text using tags (like in HTML).
+This package should only be used to apply different styles to parts of text.
+If you want more functionality, refer to styled_text package.

 ## Description